BlasBenito/spatialRF/README.md

 branches in the repository:

 -   `main`: latest stable version (1.1.3 currently).
--   `development`: development version, only for the brave.
+-   `development`: development version (1.1.4 at this time), only for the brave.
 -   `v.1.0.9` to `v.1.1.3`: archived versions.

 ``` r